cvlvxi/ramblings/src/blog/2020-11/2020_11_cpp_lifetimes.md

 And when you've got your code working bug free and running at the speed of bare metal....

-You'l look in the mirror at the age of 99 and think..
+You'll look in the mirror at the age of 99 and say to yourself..

 This

 IS

 YOUR